henrikstengaard/hst-imager/src/Hst.Imager.ConsoleApp/readme.md

 - Bootable
 - Priority

+Max transfer and mask can be either integer or hex value, e.g. integer value `130560` or hex value `0x1fe00` for max transfer.

 Example of displaying usage for updating a partition in Rigid Disk Block:
 ```
 hst.imager rdb part update